magicalbunny31/discord-bun-bot-public/images/readme.md

 # images

-This folder exists to host various images for the bot!
+This folder exists to host some images for the bot!

 If you have any issues regarding these images, please do not hesitate to contact me via my [Discord server](https://discord.gg/5cE7AjX) or [email](mailto:dzeiun@googlemail.com).
 ---